ZKCamp/aztec-noir-course/README.md

 <details>
 <summary><b>&nbsp;Lecture 6 - Advanced Noir</b></summary>
 <br/>
-After understanding the fundamentals, we will cover some advanced topics so that you can understand Noir at a deeper level.
-We will dive into topics such as Noir's novel intermediate representation (ACIR), constraints optimizations, and security.
+The first part of this lecture does a deep dive into topics such as Noir's novel intermediate representation (ACIR), constraints optimizations, and security.
+During the second half, Josh from Aztec covers topic like Recursion, Storage Proofs in Ethereum.
+He then sheds light on how students can actively participate in Noir through Aztec's grant initiatives.

 <br/>
 <li><a href = "https://youtu.be/jghEF5WQ5G8">Recording</a></li>